Homicide suspect escapes from Washington, D.C., hospital

 A man arrested on a homicide charge escaped from a Washington, D.C., hospital Wednesday, police said.

-Christopher Patrick Haynes, 30, escaped from George Washington Hospital at 3:38 p.m., Metropolitan Police Department said in a statement.
+Christopher Patrick Haynes, 30, escaped from George Washington Hospital at 3:38 p.m., the Metropolitan Police Department said in a statement.

 How he escaped was not clear from the statement.
 He is not handcuffed, police said.